Mental Health Resources

 Does Texas Medicaid cover mental health and psychiatry?

 Yes.
 Texas Medicaid (including STAR, STAR+PLUS, and CHIP) covers mental health services including psychiatric evaluations, medication management, and outpatient therapy.
 Coverage is administered through managed care organizations like Molina, Superior, Centene, and UHC Community Plan.
 Most county MHMR centers are Medicaid-certified providers.
-Some private practices, including Lyte Psychiatry, accept select Medicaid managed care plans β call to verify.
+Lyte Psychiatry does not accept Medicaid, but offers affordable self-pay rates and accepts major commercial plans such as BlueCross BlueShield, UnitedHealthcare, Cigna, Aetna, and Humana.

 What is the difference between a psychiatrist and a therapist?